mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 # Database Entry Resolution Templates {#template}

-An Incident Resolution Template is a URI Template {{!RFC6570}} contained in the DNS Resolver Identifier Registry ({{registry}}) that, upon expansion, provides a URI that can be dereferenced to obtain details about the filtering incident.
+An Incident Resolution Template is a URI Template {{!RFC6570}} contained in the DNS Filtering Database Registry ({{registry}}) that, upon expansion, provides a URI that can be dereferenced to obtain details about the filtering incident.

 It MUST be a Level 1 or Level 2 template (see {{Section 1.2 of RFC6570}}).
 It has the following variables from the Filtering Database Entry (see {{entry-id}}) available to it: